Discord-Net-Labs/Discord.Net-Labs/docs/guides/int_commands/intro.md

 Interaction Service provides an attribute based framework for creating Discord Interaction handlers.

 To start using the Interaction Service, you need to create a service instance.
-Optionally you can provide the `InterctionService` constructor with a `InteractionServiceConfig` to change the services behaviour to suit your needs.
+Optionally you can provide the [InteractionService] constructor with a [InteractionServiceConfig] to change the services behaviour to suit your needs.

 ```csharp
 ...